Boogeyman II

 Boogeyman II (known as Revenge of the Boogeyman in the United Kingdom) is a 1983 American horror film directed by Ulli Lommel and starring Suzanna Love, Ulli Lommel, and Shannah Hall.
-It is a sequel to the 1980 film The Boogeyman, and follows the character of Lacey, who travels to Los Angeles to consult a film producer about making a feature film based on the supernatural events she occurred revolving around a malevolent spirit trapped in a mirror; Lacey unwittingly brings a broken piece of glass from the mirror with her, resulting in dire consequences.
+It is a sequel to the 1980 film The Boogey Man.
 Like its predecessor, the film was banned in the United Kingdom as a "video nasty" during the 1980s.

+Plot

+The film follows the character of Lacey, who travels to Los Angeles to consult a film producer about making a feature film based on the supernatural events she experienced revolving around a malevolent spirit trapped in a mirror.
+Lacey unwittingly brings a broken glass from the mirror, resulting in dire consequences.

 Premise

 After a recap of the first film, supposedly based on true events, film makers attempt to try to recreate what occurred.
 After a piece of broken glass appears from the first film, killings begin again.